Average Base Cost: $31,000

-*Average cost for THIS venue is calculated by figuring a 125-person guest list for a 5-hour event rental of the property on a Saturday night featuring top-shelf bar options and a seated meal.
+Average base cost for a Hudson Terrace wedding is calculated by figuring a 125-person guest list for a 5-hour event rental of the property on a Saturday night featuring top-shelf bar options and a seated meal.
 Transportation to venue, entertainment, decor, and flowers are not included.
 Average price includes gratuity and state sales tax.
 Price is rounded up to the nearest thousand.

 Party On!
 Unless you’re doing a brunch option, evening weddings must start at 5 p.m. and end by 10 p.m., with no exceptions.
 In fact, the Hudson Terrace is a nightclub on the weekends, and opens at 10 p.m. for business.
 If you want to extend your event another hour, you’re looking at a premium “rental” of the entire club, which is more than $7,500 for just the extra hour!